ATTX-project/ATTX-project.github.io/attx_project/Use-case-Jyvaskyla.md

 Our goal, as part of the ATTX project, is to build and setup working prototype of a data broker that could be used to drive a national open data service, but putting one in production is out of the scope of the project.

 One could argue that [VIRTA](https://confluence.csc.fi/display/VIR/VIRTA-julkaisutietopalvelu) service already contains the same information and works on a national level with excellent coverage.
-However, ATTX use case can be seen as complementary to the VIRTA data set, because it provides a platform for new data aggregation and generation methods (e.g. data mining from parallel published versions, licensing permitting) and allows for alternative "views" on parallel publishing (e.g. grouping based on custom classification).
+However, ATTX use case can be seen as complementary to the VIRTA work, because it provides a platform for new data aggregation and generation methods (e.g. data mining from parallel published versions, licensing permitting) and allows for alternative "views" on parallel publishing (e.g. grouping based on custom classification).

 Also, VIRTA is the official publication data set with strict requirements for completeness and quality, where as the data set created in this use case has less stringent expectations for incoming data and is therefore not designed to work as a basis for any official reporting.